RReverser/duktape/doc/buffers.rst

 Notes:

-* A Duktape.Buffer object is a wrapper around a plain buffer value.
-  It provides a means to create Buffer values and convert a value to a buffer.
-Duktape.Buffer.prototype provides buffer handling methods which are also usable for plain buffer values due to automatic object promotion.
+* A plain buffer mimics an ArrayBuffer wherever possible, and inherits methods and other properties through ``ArrayBuffer.prototype``.

 * DataView and Node.js Buffer inherit a set of accessor methods from their prototype.
 These accessors allow fields of different width and type to